aquinn17/Virtual-Stevens/README.md

 Use https://get.webgl.org/ to check your browser's compatibility.
 Updating the browser should allow WebGL.
 Otherwise look for how to enable WebGL in your preferred browser.

-All style sheets are built into the headers of the main LMCOville html files.

 LMCOvilleV1.7.html is the most recent.
 LMCOville.html is the workspace used for editing and, as of the last edits, identical to LMCOvilleV1.7.html